Welcome to Stocked.

 the process of the coffee run for people with allergies and personal dietary restrictions.

-With dairy options becoming increasingly more popular, people's expectations have increased as well.
+With alternative milk options becoming increasingly more popular, people's expectations have increased as well.

-People expect certain things to be offered and become frustrated when their needs are not a priority for an establishment.
+People expect certain beverages to be offered at coffee shops and become frustrated when their needs are not a priority for an establishment.

 " I don’t understand why this cafe doesn’t offer almond milk by now, especially when the cafe